pairshaped/curlingio-docs/docs/for-curlers/curler-profiles.md

 You can also create profiles for your children or someone you are a legal guardian for, all on the same account.

 When creating a curler profile something to keep in mind is that if you have more than one email address, you can enter them in the primary and secondary email address fields.
-Doing so, will ensure that if you accidentally login with one of these alternative email address, you will still be able to see and use your curler profile for registrations.
+Doing so, will ensure that if you accidentally login with one of these alternative email addresses, you will still be able to see and use your curler profile for registrations.

 ## Creating a Curler Profile